rubocode/frontier.nvim/doc/design/elements.md

 to supply different colors and styling for each specific custom theme.
 You simply supply the same profile with different color and style definitions.
-Now you can support multiple customizations for a particular aspect of the editor's display (it could be the little menus or the statusline).
+Now you can support multiple customizations for a particular aspect of the editor's display (it could be the smaller menus or the statusline).

 > All problems in computer science can be solved by another